giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 2. A second series of tests is focused on four datasets of more substantial size and with a number of featues greater than two.
 The aim of this second set of tests is to compare how a 1<sup>st</sup> order SMO and a 2<sup>nd</sup> order SMO perform in the training phase.

-To do so, the training phase is repeated in three different settings:
+To do so, the training phase is repeated using 3 different Sequental minimal Optimization implementations:

 - Joachims'version with Working Set Size (WSS) equals 4
 - Joachims'version with WSS equals 6